Not everyone thinks financial statements, spreadsheets, and numbers are exciting. I know, weird, right?

 Most of your clients are business owners with talents in other areas.
 They are not accountants; that’s why they hired you!!
 Giving a non-accountant a spreadsheet filled with numbers and raw data is a recipe for disaster.

 “Data, data, data.
 I hear that word used all the time.
-But data alone, if not understood, can’t improve your client’s results, help clients make better business decisions or differentiate your firm.
+But data alone, if not understood, can’t improve your client’s results or differentiate your firm.
 What truly helps you and your client is what you do with that data that matters. “